shivamg23/Web-Page-Classifier/README.md

-# Web-Page-Classifier
+# WebPageClassifier_
-It is a python based software that classifies the web pages on the basis of input given by the user.
+This python based software classifies web pages on the basis of input given by the user.

 In order to run this software the pre-requsites are:
 1. python 3
 2. reqests library python
 3. bs4 library python